gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by accessing the related join resource at the Group Manager.

 In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
-This join request follows the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
+This join request follows the format and processing of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

-* The 'get_pub_keys' parameter is present only if the Group Manager is configured to store the public keys of the group members and, at the same time, the joining node wants to retrieve such public keys during the joining process (see {{sec-public-keys-of-joining-nodes}}).
-In any other case, this parameter MUST NOT be present.
+* The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
+Otherwise, this parameter MUST NOT be present.

-* The 'client_cred' parameter, if present, includes the public key or certificate of the joining node.
-Specifically, it includes the public key of the joining node if the Group Manager is configured to store the public keys of the group members, or the certificate of the joining node otherwise.
+* The 'client_cred' parameter, if present, includes the public key of the joining node.
 This parameter MAY be omitted if: i) public keys are used as proof-of-possession keys between the joining node and the Group Manager; or ii) the joining node is asking to access the group exclusively as pure listener; or iii) the Group Manager already acquired this information during a previous join process.
 In any other case, this parameter MUST be present.

-* The 'pub_keys_repos' parameter MAY be present if the 'client_cred' parameter is both present and with value a certificate of the joining node.
-If present, this parameter contains the list of public key repositories storing the certificate of the joining node.
-In any other case, this parameter MUST NOT be present.

 ## Join Response {#ssec-join-resp}

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields a positive outcome, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.

+If the application requires backward security, the Group Manager SHALL generate updated security paramenters and group rekeying material, and provide it to the current group members as per Section TBD.
+These security parameters and keying meterial are provided to the joining node.

-Then, the Group Manager replies to the joining node providing the information necessary to participate in the group communication.
-This join response follows the format of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
+The Group Manager replies to the joining node providing the information necessary to participate in the group communication.
+This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 In particular: